Drones and low-flying aircraft

 - undertaking certain kinds of specialised aerial work (for example, power line inspection, geographical survey work, aerial firefighting, agricultural spraying)

 Unless otherwise permitted, the regulations normally require that pilots fly no lower than 1000 feet over built-up areas, or 500 feet over any other area.
 CASA may investigate low flying incidents.
 To do so effectively, however, CASA requires sufficient information to allow the aircraft involved to be identified.
-Photographs are helpful, and details of the aircraft’s registration number, type, make and model as well as the date and time of day the low-flying activity was observed should be provided if possible.
-If you have a need to report a low-flying event and have information to support your complaint please complete the Civil Aviation Safety Authority’s Report a low flying aircraft form.
-This information will be sent to the Operations Division.
+Photographs are helpful, and details of the aircraft's registration number, type, make and model as well as the date and time of day the low-flying activity was observed should be provided if possible.
+If you have a need to report a low-flying event and have information to support your complaint please complete the Civil Aviation Safety Authority's Report a low flying aircraft form.

 If you believe the aircraft involved is an Australia Defence Force (ADF) aircraft, please go to the Military flying activities section.